abrabal/bytecode_interpreter/README.md

 Each instruction is fetched and executed in **single-byte steps**, making the system simple and predictable for low-level experimentation.

 # Example
+listing of assembler for a simple program that substracts 23 from 63
 ```assembler
 immediate + 63;        // Load 63 into R0
 cp_from_reg0 + 1;      // Copy 63 from R0 to R1